 This guide will give you an overview of Ford, its history, and the reasons for its spotty recent performance.
-You’ll also get some pointers over what to look out for before buying Ford and explore the best brokers to use to invest.
+You’ll also get some pointers over what might affect its stock price and help deciding whether to invest.

-How to buy Ford shares, a step-by-step guide
+How to buy Ford stock, a step-by-step guide

-The process of buying shares in Ford isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+The process of buying shares isn’t massively complicated, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.